4th annual CAMPAGNOLO GRAN FONDO NEW YORK International on May 18, 2014

 11. 75+ m

 12. under 90 him&her: times of a mixed gender team added.
 Riders have to be within 30 seconds at each checkpoint.
 Outside assistance between teammates is permitted and encouraged.
+No devices to push or drag are allowed.

 13. 90 and over him&her: times of a mixed gender team added.
 Riders have to be within 30 seconds at each checkpoint.
 Outside assistance between teammates is permitted and encouraged.
+No devices to push or drag are allowed.

 14. Team of four (any gender): times of the fastest four riders of a team added.